KathrotiyaPrushti/22IT058_-Summer-Internship-2/README.md

   Design and demonstrate a **multi-cloud architecture** using at least **two cloud providers**.

 - **Instructions:**
-  - Distribute application/services between two platforms (e.g., AWS and GCP)
+  - Distribute application/services between two platforms (e.g., AWS and Azure)
-  - Show how the systems interact (API, database replication, etc.)
+  - Show how the systems interact

 - **Deliverables:**
   - Screenshots